kavyar1822/AI-Based-Document-Search-Engine/README.md

 ## 1.3 Need for the Study

-With the increasing amount of digital data, there is a growing need for intelligent systems that can understand user intent and retrieve contextually relevant information [3].
-Traditional keyword-based systems are insufficient for modern document retrieval requirements.[2][3]
+With the increasing amount of digital data, there is a growing need for intelligent systems that can understand user intent and retrieve contextually relevant information.
+[3]

+Traditional keyword-based systems are insufficient for modern document retrieval requirements.
+[2][3]

 This study is important because it introduces an AI-driven semantic search approach that: